Gregofi/t86-with-debug/docs/debugging.md

 Do note that if any other event happens while stepping (like breakpoint hit or HALT), then the program is stopped at that point.

+For step out and over to work correctly in recursive functions it is needed to properly backup base pointer (`PUSH BP; MOV BP, SP`).
+It uses it as a heuristic to know that the expected frame has finished.

 The source level debugging offers:
 - `step` = Continue execution until another source line is encountered.
 - `next` = Same as step, but step over `CALL` instructions.